Svyatoslav Fyodorov: Cataract surgery

 In the 1960s he studied the pioneering work of the English ophthalmic surgeon Sir Harold Ridley, the inventor of the intraocular lens (IOL).
 Fyodorov began to use Ridley's intraocular lenses in his treatment of cataract.
 At first he used lenses manufactured by the Rayner company in England but he quickly moved to have his lenses manufactured inside the Soviet Union.

 Refractive surgery

 In the 1970s he developed the surgical technique he is most famous for, the radial keratotomy, to change the shape of the cornea and cure myopia.
+In 1980 he became the head of the Moscow Research Institute of Eye Microsurgery.
+Then in 1986, he developed an assembly line process with 8 patients on tables that spin into position for one of 5 surgeons to complete their portion of the surgery.
+Fyodorov said he invented the process after the Soviet government agreed to pay him on a per-surgery basis.
+His clinic performed glaucoma and cataract surgery, and lens implementation, in addition to radial keratomy in this manner.
 In 1986, Fyodorov designed the first posterior chamber phakic IOL in the "collar-button" or "mushroom" configuration and manufactured the pIOL from silicone.
-In 1980 he became the head of the Moscow Research Institute of Eye Microsurgery.
 In 1988 he founded the Fyodorov Eye Microsurgery Complex.

 In 1994 he endorsed and wrote the foreword to the American textbook (Radial and Astigmatic Keratotomy) by Dr. Spencer Thornton in which Thornton taught a surgical technique derived from but markedly different from the Fyorodov technique.